Moving to Japan: A Checklist

 • These may include the following: graduation certificate, diploma, transcript of university records, birth certificate, marriage certificate, and even a printout of your job offer or contract.

 • Bringing legal identification from your country might also be a good idea.
-These include driver’s license, national IDs, and the like.
+These include your driver’s license, national IDs, and the like.

 4) Clothes